awaemmanuel/genai-field-guide/glossary.md

 ### **Traces**

 End-to-end narratives that track the flow of a request or operation through an agent's components and tool calls.
 Traces provide a causal chain of events, helping to visualize and debug complex interactions.

+## Testing

+### **Pytest**

+The standardized testing framework for this repository.
+It is used to write and run tests for all agentic patterns.

+### **Unit Testing**

+Testing individual, deterministic components of an agent in isolation.
+This includes parsers, validators, and helper functions.

+### **Integration Testing**

+Testing how different components of an agent work together.
+This often involves using mocked examples for the agent loop and tool interactions to simulate real-world scenarios.